 Dry outdoor air, heat from a furnace or fire, wind, and circulating indoor air can evaporate your tears to cause dry, itchy eyes.
 This can be particularly uncomfortable if you already suffer from dry eye, a chronic condition in which your body doesn’t produce enough natural tears to lubricate your eyes.
 Use artificial tears or other eye drops to keep your eyes moist.
 Deflect air blowing from furnace vents; Using humidifier to put moisture into room air will also be helpful.

 When you are focused on complex visual tasks, such as working on a computer, your eyes tend to blink less frequently.
 This can make dryness worse, causing sore or burning eyes.
 So it is important to try and remember to blink regularly whenever you feel your eyes are dry at work.

 - Drink plenty of water

 Excluding the tips mentioned, it is also important to supplement the nutrition of the eyes from the aspect of diet.
 Fish, vegetables and green tea are good eye protectors!
-Fish such as mackerel, tuna, salmon, anchovies, and trout is high in omega-3 fatty acids could help alleviate dry eyes, 3.5 ounces of these fatty fish to get about 1 gram of omega-3s.
+Fish such as mackerel, tuna, salmon, anchovies, and trout is high in omega-3 fatty acids that could help alleviate dry eyes, 3.5 ounces of these fatty fish to get about 1 gram of omega-3s.
 Vegetables, especially carrots and spinach, are rich in iron, vitamin A, C and vitamin E, which can maintain the normal function of epithelial tissue and relieve black eye circles.
-In addition, the anti-oxidants in green tea are absorbed by different parts of the eye and can have a protective effect.
+In addition, the anti-oxidants in green tea are absorbed by different parts of the eye and have a protective effect.